 I remain grounded in the morals, values, and experiences from my childhood growing up in Oklahoma.
 I view all people as existing on an equal playing field, each with personal genius/value, and deserving of feeling important, loved, and safe.
 I respect that we can have varying experiences during our lifetime and some of them can be painful.
 It is both brave and vulnerable for you to step into a nonjudgmental setting where you can be open about your thoughts, beliefs, and behaviors to seek relief and create a future that is as peaceful and exciting as you dream it to be.
 Thank you for trusting me with your future.

 Kelsi is a Licensed Associate Counselor with a Bachelor’s degree in psychology from Arizona State University and a Master’s degree in Clinical Mental Health Counseling from Argosy University.
-Her areas of specialization include substance use/addiction and LGBTQ+ issues.
-Kelsi has also engaged in additional training with a focus on anger management, anxiety/depression, trauma, group therapy, and marriage/relationship dynamics.
-She works exclusively with adults over the age of 18 and believes in a strength-based, non-judgmental approach to functional effectiveness.
+She is an EMDRIA trained EMDR (Eye Movement Desensitization and Reprocessing) provider, which has been shown to be quite useful for resolution of trauma, anxiety, and a variety of other issues.
+Her areas of specialization include trauma, anxiety, & LGBTQ+ issues with a focus on TGNC individuals.
+Kelsi works exclusively with adults over the age of 18 and believes in a strength-based, non-judgmental approach.

 A personal note:

 My belief is that you are the greatest expert in your own life.
-My role is to help you listen to that authentic and intuitive voice in order to access your inner wisdom and bring about change, contentment, and effectiveness in your life.
+My role is to help you listen to that authentic and intuitive voice in order to bring about change, contentment, and effectiveness in your life.

 I entered this field with a genuine and open heart that listens to others, excited to see people live whole and healthy lives.
 The counseling relationship can be thought of as the pathway to growth, problem-solving, and restoration.
-It is an opportunity for the client to explore options in a safe environment.
-Experiencing change can be uncomfortable at times, but it is my goal to guide you in this process and establish a foundation of respect and trust; a relationship in which we collaborate to achieve the desired outcome.
+It is an opportunity for you to explore options in a safe environment.
+Although experiencing change can be uncomfortable at times, it is my goal to guide you in this process and establish a foundation of respect and trust; a relationship in which we collaborate to achieve the desired outcome.

 Overall, my personal philosophy of counseling involves helping the client reconnect with the present moment.
-I prefer a multimodal approach that is unique to you as an individual and typically focus on cognitive-behavioral therapy, motivational interviewing, and mindfulness techniques.
-Ultimately, you are worthy of acceptance, regardless of what is occurring in your life.
+I utilize a multimodal approach that is unique to you as an individual.
 It is my wish to work beside you, gently challenge, and encourage you to restore your physical, emotional, and mental well-being.